AI CODE REVIEW

 3. Amazon CodeWhisperer (now Amazon Q Developer)

-Amazon's AI coding assistant that's been integrated into the broader Amazon Q Developer platform, designed for enterprise tasks beyond just coding.
+Amazon’s AI coding assistant that’s integrated into the broader Amazon Q Developer platform, designed for enterprise tasks beyond just coding.

 Built on billions of lines of Amazon's internal code and open-source training data, it offers deep AWS ecosystem integration with real-time code suggestions and robust security scanning.
+The tool emphasizes responsible AI usage with features like license attribution for open-source code and "shift-left" security capabilities for early vulnerability detection.

 Pros: